Drone seen over Uddhav's Mumbai home, claims Sena (UBT); MMRDA approved survey, say cops | Headlines

 He demanded a detailed inquiry to determine the purpose behind the drone activity, identify the individuals responsible, and clarify the background of the incident to dispel public apprehension.

-However, Deputy Commissioner of Police (Zone 8) Manish Kalwaniya said the drone was part of a survey being done with the permission of the Mumbai Metropolitan Region Development Authority (MMRDA) in nearby Bandra-Kurla Complex area.
+Deputy Commissioner of Police (Zone 8) Manish Kalwaniya, however, said the drone was part of a survey being conducted with the permission of the Mumbai Metropolitan Region Development Authority (MMRDA) in the nearby Bandra-Kurla Complex area.

 ''Please avoid misinformation,'' the DCP added to quell the speculation surrounding the sighting.

+He further questioned why the residents were not informed that the drone was part of a survey of the BKC with police permission.

+''Even if the MMRDA claims it was doing a survey of BKC, by not informing the residents, how many people's homes have they looked into?'' he asked.

-Thackeray recently visited the Marathwada region and interacted with farmers affected by heavy rains and floods there over the last few months.
+Drawing a comparison with the Election Commission's restrictions on releasing footage from voting booths to protect voter privacy, Aaditya Thackeray said, ''Here, the drone operator is peeping into our window, and later the MMRDA says it was for the whole of BKC.
+No other government agency globally would be able to justify such police-state actions under the name of 'survey'.''
+Uddhav Thackeray recently visited the Marathwada region and interacted with farmers affected by heavy rains and floods over the last few months.

 He has targeted Chief Minister Devendra Fadnavis over the relief package announced by the BJP-led Mahayuti government, and stressed the Opposition's demand for Rs 50,000 per hectare compensation for crop losses and a complete farm loan waiver.